 Finally, the Japanese movie Always: Sunset on 3rd Street and its sequel come with English and Thai subtitles, and the language they employ is fairly simple, with many lines spoken by children.
 Admittedly these two movies are overly sentimental, but Japanese people seem to like them and find them funny, due in part to their inclusion of a number of in-jokes and puns involving such things as the Suzuki car company and the Akutagawa writing prize.

-Some Notes about Spelling in Romaji
+Some Hints about Spelling in Romaji

 A few Japanese words like おおきい ookii (‘big’) and おおさか oosaka (‘Osaka’) don’t cause any spelling problems, as they are also spelled ‘oo’ in hiragana.
 However, in order to write the word ‘Tokyo,’ you must spell it とうきょう toukyou in hiragana, and the word ひこうき hikooki (‘airport’) must be spelled hikouki.
 To write ‘let’s buy’ in hiragana, you have to spell it かおう kaou, and ‘let’s go’ has to be spelled いきましょう ikimashou.